waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Victory Road 2F (Eastern Puzzle @ 10,17):** Agent's hypothesis to push boulder at (5, 17) right has been tested and falsified.
 The tile at (6, 17) is impassable.
 The southern boulder is a confirmed dead end.
 - **Victory Road 2F (Eastern Puzzle @ 10,17):** Agent's hypothesis to push boulder at (5, 17) right has been tested and falsified.
 The tile at (6, 17) is impassable.
 The southern boulder is a confirmed dead end.
 - **Victory Road 2F (Eastern Puzzle @ 10,17):** Agent's hypothesis to push boulder at (5, 17) right has been tested and falsified.
 The tile at (6, 17) is impassable.
 The southern boulder is a confirmed dead end.
+- **Victory Road 2F (Eastern Puzzle @ 10,17):** Agent's hypothesis to push boulder at (5, 17) right has been tested and falsified.
+The tile at (6, 17) is impassable.
+The southern boulder is a confirmed dead end.